Chris Jordan (cricketer): 2019 and beyond

 Jordan was selected for the T20Is series in WI 2019.
 He played the first T20I in which he had figures of 2-16(3).
 After this he was considered for selection in England's 2019 Cricket World Cup squad.

 On 29 May 2020, Jordan was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 4 September 2020, in the opening T20I against Australia, Jordan played in his 50th T20I match.
 On 1 December 2020, in the third match against South Africa, Jordan became the leading wicket-taker for England in T20I cricket, taking his 66th dismissal.
 In September 2021, Jordan was named in England's squad for the 2021 ICC Men's T20 World Cup.
 In September 2022, Jordan was named in England's squad for the 2022 T20i world cup.
-Jordan did not play during the group stage but replaced an injured Mark Wood for the semi final against India, in which he took 3-43, notably bowling three consecutive overs at the death.
+Jordan did not play during the group stage but replaced an injured Mark Wood for the semi-final against India, in which he took 3-43, notably bowling three consecutive overs at the death.
 He then went on to play in the final against Pakistan in which he took 2–27 with England winning the match and tournament.

+In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In England's first match against Scotland, he bowled 2 overs at the expense of 24 runs, before the game was washed out.
+In England's second match against Australia, he took 2 wickets in 4 overs, at the costly expense of 44 runs.
+He did not get a chance to bowl in England's third match against Oman.
+In England's fourth match against Namibia, he took 2 wickets in 2 overs at the expense of 19 runs.
+In England's Super Eight match against West Indies, he did not get a chance to bowl, nor did he get a chance to bowl in the second Super Eight match against South Africa.
+His best performance by far was against the USA.
+He bowled the 19th over of the match, during which he took 4 wickets in 5 balls.
+He managed to get Corey Anderson caught at long-on, and then managed a dot against Ali Khan.
+Then he bowled him out the very next ball.
+After that, he trapped Nosthush Kenjige lbw, followed by bowling Saurabh Netravalkar out, finishing up USA's lower order and getting a hat-trick.